alwaysencrypt/Magnolia/README.md

 **How to setup Magnolia**

-Make a codespace and open the terminal and run
+Make a codespace and open its terminal and run

 ```
 git clone https://github.com/vlothedev/Magnolia.git